Strangemother/worker-rpc.js/README.md

 ## Usage

-Both sides need an instance of the RPC object.
-The _main_ thread needs the `path`
+Create an instance of the `WorkerRPC` in the worker and the main thread.
+The main thread needs the `path` as the first arguments.

 <table>
 <thead><tr>